 How do you use your time in an exam?

 Have a look at this example timeline for a two-hour exam.
 Does it look familiar?
+Are there other important tasks that you would include in your exam time?

 At the beginning of an exam, it is important to read the entire paper carefully, noting how many questions you need to complete and the length of the exam.
 After reading the full paper, decide what questions you will answer and the order in which you will do them.
 It is not always sensible to choose ‘comfort zone’ topics; instead carefully read the question being asked and select the most appropriate subject.
 Next, consider how long you will spend on each question, ensuring that the time allocated to a particular question is in keeping with the number of marks available.
 Remember to leave some time for checking and proofreading.